To get down to the bottom of what the Economy of Things is, let’s start with something as commonplace and mundane as refilling your car amid a trip.

 The number of things in the world is forecast to almost triple from roughly 9 billion in 2020 to over 25 billion by 2030.
-In 2019 the IoT market stood at $250bn, by 2027 it is predicted to hit over $1400bn.
+In 2019 the IoT market stood at $250 billion, by 2027 it is predicted to hit over $1,400 billion.
 The IoT is here, and it’s here to stay.
 It is valuable because it saves us time and energy.
 It automates processes in life and business and allows for certain tasks to be done faster and better than we ever could.

-The second main ingredient of the Economy of Things is Distributed Ledger Technology.
-DLT is basically an elaborate database.
-It’s a new way of storing and exchanging information.
-But when information is the lifeblood of the world, even a tiny shift is significant.
+The second main ingredient of the Economy of Things is blockchain technology.
+Blockchain is a new way of storing and exchanging information.
+When information is the lifeblood of the world, even a tiny shift is significant.
 And this is no tiny shift.

 Ledgers are the systems by which people establish who owns what and who owes what to whom.
-They are the basis of accounting and they always have been.
 Distributed Ledger Technology distributes the ledger among all those using it, putting the responsibility to maintain and validate it in the hands of all stakeholders instead of third parties like banks and institutions.
 The result is a decentralized data registry system where transactions are instant, transparent and incorruptible.

-DLT makes it possible for people and organisations to come together to create, maintain and govern decentralised platforms and marketplaces.
-Think of an online platform you use.
-Facebook, for example.
-The Facebook company built the platform, own the platform, maintain it, and profit from it.
-A decentralised Facebook platform would be built, owned, maintained and profited from by everyone with a stake in it or an interest in it running smoothly.
+Blockchain makes it possible for people and organizations to come together to create, maintain and govern decentralized platforms and marketplaces.
+Think of Facebook, built and run by the company now known as Meta.
+A decentralized Facebook platform would be built, owned, maintained and profited from by everyone with a stake in it or an interest in it running smoothly.
 These marketplaces make for neutral digital environments, and their importance becomes clear as soon as you look at cases like the spat between Epic Games and Apple over the latter’s app store policies.

 In the Economy of Things, machines, sensors and vehicles will have their own SSIs granting them sole ownership of their identities and full control over how their data is shared and used.
 It is an all important layer of security and flexibility, allowing them to reveal only the necessary data for any particular interaction or transaction, without having to rely on third parties.

-With decentralised platforms providing a solid backbone for provision of services, and SSIs as secure digital identities for things to be able to use these platforms and services, the missing link is a means of transaction — a currency — and that’s what DLT is best known for.
+With decentralized platforms providing a solid backbone for provision of services and SSIs as secure digital identities for things to be able to use these platforms and services, the missing link is a means of transaction — a currency — and that’s what DLT is best known for.